News of the Alumni

 Caleb Avraham graduated from NEIU with a BA in Philosophy and a minor in History in Fall '03.
 After NEIU, Caleb attended the University of Chicago School of Social Service Administration where he received an 'AM in Social Work with a concentration in Community Schools.
 After Chicago, he moved to Washington, DC where he worked for three years with the Children Youth Investment Trust Corporation as a Program Coordinator, Lifelong Learning Coach and GED instructor for Ex-Offenders for three years.
 Caleb is currently pursuing a JD at Emory University School of Law.
 His interest are Criminal Defense and Labor/Employment Litigation.
 Caleb is married to Mrs. Sarah Syed and is expecting a beautiful baby girl in June.

-Kevin Boyle graduated from NEIU in 2002 with a Major in Econ and a Minor in Phil.
+Kevin Boyle graduated from NEIU in 2002 with a Major in Economics and a Minor in Philosophy.
 After NEIU, Kevin earned his J.D. from the University of Michigan Law School in 2004.
 Kevin now works as an environmental lawyer for Flint Hills Resources, a large oil company based in Wichita, KS.
 Prior to that Kevin practiced environmental law at the law firm Godfrey & Kahn in Milwaukee, WI.
 Kevin lives in Wichita with his wife, Amanda, and three sons, Alston, Connor and Brady.
 Kevin plays lacrosse as a member of the Wichita Men's Lacrosse Club.
+Kevin was recently hired to coach the Croatian National Men's Lacrosse Championships in Budapest in 2016.

 Graduated from NEIU 2003 with a B.FA in Music Performance, Minor in Philosophy.